Professional Performance Standards

 - Physically manipulate themselves and small objects (20 pounds or less) within the laboratory/clinical/research setting in a safe and effective fashion.

-- Display a functional level of manual dexterity in the performance of laboratory testing including phlebotomy and numerous other laboratory procedures requiring delicate manipulations and in the utilization of computerized instrumentation.
+- Display a functional level of manual dexterity in the performance of laboratory testing including fine needle aspirations and numerous other laboratory procedures requiring delicate manipulations and in the utilization of computerized instrumentation.

 - Demonstrate functional use of their senses including but not limited to:

-- Visual acuity in distinguishing colorimetric endpoints and subtle microscopic differences between diagnostic elements in clinical specimen when examined under a microscope and/or displayed on a monitor.
+- Visual acuity in distinguishing color stained cells, colorimetric endpoints and subtle microscopic differences between diagnostic elements in clinical specimen when examined under a microscope and/or displayed on a monitor.

 - Sense of touch to distinguish temperature discrimination for safety purposes.